hyeyoo/hyeyoo.github.io/_posts/2022-12-17-virtualized-kernel-testing.md

 ```
 If you check the downloaded image using 'qemu-img info', it's pretty small.
 Let's resize it.

-## What's partitions are in this image?
+## What partitions are in this image?

 Before resizing a disk partition, let's see what's root partition's name.
 (It's /dev/sda1)
 ```bash